aspose-slides/Aspose.Slides-API-References/english/php-java/chartseries/getbubblesizerepresentation/_index.md

 ---
 title: getBubbleSizeRepresentation
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 30
 url: /php-java/chartseries/getbubblesizerepresentation/
 ---

 ## getBubbleSizeRepresentation()  method

  Specifies how the bubble size values are represented on the bubble chart.
  This is the property not only of this series but of all series of parent series